Goodale vows ‘seamless collaboration’ by security agencies ahead of July 1

 Security is always top of mind for special events in Ottawa, and Canada Day is one of the biggest of them all, Van Kregten said.

-“That is the biggest day of the year so it is not something they’re just addressing now because of recent attacks in London,” she said in an interview.

-“It is a reality of our lives today that in our communities we need to be vigilant.
-That is definitely the case here in Ottawa.”
+“That is the biggest day of the year, so it is not something they’re just addressing now because of recent attacks in London,” she said in an interview.
+“It is a reality of our lives today that in our communities we need to be vigilant.”

+The government will ensure Canada remains a top tourist destination and people from all around the world should visit Parliament Hill, Tourism Minister Bardish Chagger said Monday.

+“This place belongs to the people,” she said in an interview.
+“We will do everything we can to ensure their safety.”

 — With files from Mike BlanchfieldReport Typo/Error